 (*The term provocateur has its origin in then-NCTE President Sandy Hayes’s welcome to the CEE 2013 Summer Conference, during which she shared her wish that she could swap the “troublemaker” label she had been given for her name badge at the International Society for Technology in Education conference the month before with NCTE Executive Director Kent Williamson’s, who was fittingly labeled “provocateur.”
-I can think of no better inspiration than Kent for this new section.)
+We can think of no better inspiration than Kent for this section.)

 Please direct inquiries about submissions to the editor, Tara Star Johnson, at EngEd@ncte.org.

 General Submission Guidelines

 First-time contributors would do well to consult Ellen Cushman and Mary Juzwik’s suggestions as written in their editors’ introduction to their inaugural issue of Research in the Teaching of English—see “Ten Tips for First-Time RTE Authors” on the RTE website.